DebonairSM/online-communities-and-insights/docs/GETTING-STARTED.md

 VALUES (alice_id, acme_tenant_id, 'Admin');
 ```

-## Authentication Flow (Social Login)
+## Authentication Flow (Microsoft Entra External ID)

 ```
-1. User clicks "Sign in with Google"
+1. User clicks "Sign in" on your frontend
-2. Redirects to Google OAuth
+2. Redirects to Microsoft Entra External ID
-3. User authenticates with Google
+3. User chooses authentication method (Google, GitHub, Microsoft, Email)
-4. Google redirects back with user info
+4. Entra authenticates the user
-5. Your API:
-   - Creates user record if doesn't exist (JIT provisioning)
-   - Issues JWT token for API access
+5. Entra calls your API Connector to enrich token with tenant/role claims
+6. Your API returns tenant ID and roles from YOUR database
+7. Entra includes custom claims in JWT token
-6. User calls API with JWT token
+8. User calls API with Entra-issued JWT token
-7. Authorization checks roles in YOUR database
+9. Your API validates token signature and checks roles
 ```

 ## Next Steps

-1. **Set up OAuth providers:** See `docs/implementation/social-login-setup.md`
+1. **Configure Azure:** See `AZURE-CONFIGURATION-STEPS.md` in docs folder
-2. **Configure database:** See `docs/setup/development-environment.md`
+2. **Set up development environment:** See `docs/setup/development-environment.md`
-3. **Understand domain model:** See `docs/contexts/domain-model.md`
+3. **Understand domain model:** See `docs/backend/domain-model.md`
-4. **Review architecture:** See `docs/contexts/backend-architecture.md`
+4. **Review architecture:** See `docs/backend/README.md`

 ## Common Questions

-**Q: Do I need Azure Entra ID?**
+**Q: Do I need to configure Azure?**
-A: No!
-Not for social login.
-Entra ID is only needed for enterprise SSO (Phase 3).
+A: Yes!
+You need to set up Microsoft Entra External ID tenant, app registration, and custom attributes.
+See `docs/AZURE-CONFIGURATION-STEPS.md`.

 **Q: Where do users' passwords live?**
-A: They don't!
-Users authenticate with Google/GitHub/Microsoft.
-No passwords stored.
+A: In Microsoft Entra External ID.
+Your database only stores user references and tenant relationships.

 **Q: How do I create a new tenant?**
-A: Just insert a record in the Tenants table.
-No Azure provisioning needed.
+A: Insert a record in the Tenants table.
+The tenant/role information is added to user tokens via API Connector.

 **Q: What about MSAL?**
-A: MSAL is only for Entra ID (Phase 3).
-Use standard OAuth 2.0 for social login.
+A: MSAL is used on the frontend to handle Entra External ID authentication flows.

 ## Project Status

 - ✅ Clean Architecture scaffold
 - ✅ Multi-tenant data model
-- ✅ Authorization framework (roles in database)
+- ✅ Authorization framework with custom policies
-- 🚧 Social login authentication (in progress)
+- ✅ Microsoft Entra External ID authentication
-- ⏳ Database and EF Core setup
+- ✅ Database and EF Core setup
+- ✅ 64 tests passing (unit + integration)
 - ⏳ Frontend implementation
-- ⏳ Deployment configuration
+- ⏳ Azure deployment configuration

 ## Support Documentation

 - **Implementation Guides:** `docs/implementation/`
-- **Architecture Decisions:** `docs/architecture/decisions/`
+- **Architecture Decisions:** `docs/backend/architecture-decisions.md`
-- **Context Documents:** `docs/contexts/`
+- **Backend Documentation:** `docs/backend/`
+- **Frontend Documentation:** `docs/frontend/`
 - **Templates:** `docs/templates/`

 ---